Skip to cookie consent Skip to main content

 Vision problems

 For many, vision problems are one of the first symptoms of MS. Specifically, people living with MS may experience inflammation of the optic nerve (the nerve responsible for vision).
-This can lead to blurred or double vision, among other things.
+This is called optic neuritis and can lead to blurred or double vision, pain, or temporary vision loss.

 Because cataracts can also create cloudy vision or double vision, people often wonder: Are cataracts an early sign of MS?
 This does not appear to be the case.